ministryofjustice/hmpps-subject-access-request-ui/docs/database-setup.md

-# Database setup explained
+# Database setup

 There is an RDS instance in each of the namespaces (dev, preprod and prod).
 Table migrations have been applied to each of them.
 This page describes how to interact with the databases and update the tables.

 ## AWS console
-They can be viewed via the console at https://eu-west-2.console.aws.amazon.com/console/home?region=eu-west-2#.
-You can search for the DATABASE_NAME, removing the leading 'db' (eg. to find database db5fc1068b6c87ba53, search for 5fc1068b6c87ba53)
+The databases can be viewed via the console at https://eu-west-2.console.aws.amazon.com/console/home?region=eu-west-2#, as long as you are in the MOJ GitHub organisation and a member of the hmpps-subeject-access-request GitHub team.
+You can search for the DATABASE_NAME, removing the leading 'db' (eg. to find database db5fc1068b6c87ba53, search for 5fc1068b6c87ba53).
+If you don't see anything, double-check that you have the 'eu-west-2' region selected.

 ## Connecting to the database
 To find out the key environment variables for each instance, you first run `kubectl get pod -n < namespace >` to see the pods, and then run the following command: